Employment

 from the previous month and

-decreased by 300 jobs
+increased by 1,500 jobs

 compared to the same month last year.